 STANFORD UNIVERSITY BULLETIN

-FORTY-THIRD
+FORTY-FOURTH

 ANNUAL REGISTER

-1933-34
+1934-35

-"The beneficence of the Creator toward man on earth, and the possibilities of humanity are one and the same."-LELAND STANFORD.
+[&]quot;The beneficence of the Creator toward man on earth, and the possibilities of humanity are one and the same."-LELAND STANFORD.

-"A generous education is the birthright of every man and woman in America."
+[&]quot;A generous education is the birthright of every man and woman in America."

 -DAVID STARR JORDAN.

-STANFORD UNIVERSITY, CALIFORNIA

-PUBLISHED BY THE UNIVERSITY

 VI.
 GRADUATE COURSES

 240. Individual Research.-Students properly qualified under the University regulations to pursue genuine graduate studies are given special attention and credit allotted for the work accomplished.
 Such students will receive individual advice and guidance.

-Units, not to exceed 15 Autumn, 16; winter, 26; spring, 24; summer, 4
+Units, not to exceed 15 Autumn, 15; winter, 16; spring, 17; summer, 7

-By arrangement
+By arrangement By arrangement

 242. Historiography.-A course designed to familiarize the student with the writings and influence of the great historians from Herodotus to the present time.
 The work consists of lectures, papers, and class discussions.

-5 units, autumn quarter (MARTIN) Autumn, 7
+5 units, autumn and summer quarters (MARTIN)

+Autumn, 7; summer, 5

 By arrangement

 246. Modern European History.

-Autumn quarter (Lutz) Autumn, 3
+Autumn quarter (Lutz)

 By arrangement

 248. History of the United States.

-Autumn and summer quarters (Robinson, Gabriel)
+Winter and summer quarters (ROBINSON)

-Autumn, 4; summer, 4

-W 2-4
+Winter, 5; summer, 3

+By arrangement

 249. Far Eastern History.